Picture taken from the Evening Star – 22nd February 1943

 Regiment: Royal Air Force Volunteer Reserve, 175 Squadron.

 Relatives Notified & Address: Only son of Charles & Ivy Dale, of George Street, Hintlesham, Suffolk; husband of Hazel Jean Dale of Ipswich.

 Father – Joseph Charles Dale, born 1892, Hintlesham, Suffolk – died 1935, Hintlesham. .

 Mother – Ivy Mary Dale (nee Finch), born 1901, Hintlesham, Suffolk.

-On the 26th December 1943, at St. Thomas’s Church, Ipswich, Ronald married, Hazel Jean Talbot, born December 1921, Werribee, Victoria, Australia.
+On the 26th December 1943, at St. Thomas’s Church, Ipswich, Ronald married, Hazel Jean Talbot, of Ipswich, formerly of Dover, Kent, born December 1921, Werribee, Victoria, Australia.